-In Canada, there are different types of post-secondary schools.
-Some schools are “recognized,” which means that they can grant:
+In Canada, there are different types of post-secondary schools:

 At most post-secondary institutions, there are two main terms of study per year: September to December and January to April.
 Most schools also offer summer courses.